Pulse nightclub trial for Noor Salman begins: What to know about the Orlando shooter's widow

 “I knew when he left the house he was going to Orlando to attack the Pulse Night Club,” Salman confirmed in a signed statement written by an FBI agent, according to documents obtained by the Orlando Sentinel.

-Defense attorneys are likely to argue this confession was coerced and, therefore, should not be admissible in court.
+Defense attorney Linda Moreno argues this confession was coerced and, therefore, should not be admissible in court.

+"Noor Salman denied any knowledge of Omar Mateen's plans for hours," Moreno says, claiming agents told Salman that she could go to jail and not see her child.

 What about her family?